codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the domain name for the country Tuvalu?
+Which of these programming languages is a low-level language?
- 1. .tl
+ 1. Python
- 2. .tv
+ 2. C#
- 3. .tt
+ 3. Pascal
- 4. .tu
+ 4. Assembly

 <details>
   <summary>Answer</summary>
-  .tv
+  Assembly
 </details>